 It's wise to stay focused on your top priority as a seller, namely to sell your property rather than to put the squeeze on the person you thought was going to but it.
 Even if it's the buyer's fault that the sale didn't close, getting your property back on the market and finding another buyer may be the best thing to do.

-Still, it's helpful to know about your possible remedies if your sale falls through, and then you can decide what to do next.
+Still, it's helpful to know about your possible remedies if your sale falls through, so that you can decide what to do next.
 You'll want to talk to your real estate agent and possibly a real estate lawyer before proceeding.

-- Sue for breach of contract
+- sue for breach of contract, or

-- Bring an action for specific performance
+- bring an action for specific performance.

 Only One Remedy Allowed at a Time

 For example, the contract may state that if the buyer fails to close without good reason, you are entitled to "liquidated damages," which is a set amount of money, and that you are not allowed to pursue any other legal remedies.

-Seller Keeps Down Payment
+Seller Keeps Earnest Money Payment

-When the seller is ready, willing and able to sell their property and the buyer refuses to close on the sale, the seller has the right to terminate the contract and keep the down payment.
-This is true even if the amount of the down payment is more than the amount of any damages to the seller caused by the breach.
-It is also true if the seller has resold the property to another person for more money than the original contract price.
+This is usually legally valid even if the amount of the down payment is more than the amount of any damages to the seller caused by the breach.
+It is also valid if the seller has resold the property to another person for more money than the original contract price.

-Sue for Damages
+Seller Sues for Damages

 A court may consider granting specific performance if the contract is clear and definite and an award of money will not return the individuals to the positions they were in before signing the sales contract.

 In most states, the seller has an implied equitable lien on real estate that has been transferred to the buyer for any part of the contract price remaining unpaid.
-The lien is a right to have the unpaid balance paid for out of a sale of the property.
+The lien is a right to have the unpaid balance paid out of a sale of the property.